 Add 1 Tbsp butter to the center of the pan, toss a sprig of thyme in there if desired, then cover the pan and let cook about 2 minutes.

 Stir and spoon sauce over chicken.

-Garnish with fresh thyme and parsley if desired and serve.
+Garnish with parsley if desired and serve.

 1. Recipe adapted slightly from Saveur

 2. Can be served over pasta, mashed potatoes, rice, quinoa, veggies, whatever you'd like.

 3. If you want asparagus in your recipe, like in my photos, here are those instructions: